 We drive to Lingman’s neighborhood.
 The houses are big, not mansions, insulated from one another by lots of yard, shrubs, walls.
-Each property has its own gated entrance.
-There aren’t many, this isn’t Beverly Hills.
+A few places have gated entrances, not many, this isn’t Beverly Hills.
 Other than a few scattered enclaves, the area is standard suburban, strip malls, budget hotels, fast food brand names.
 Lingman isn’t trying to impress anyone, if anything, he’s trying to stay low profile, even invisible.
 The house, the cars, the business, everything, is owned by LJQ Inc. There is no mention of them on Google, not as individuals or the business entity.
 None of their businesses has a website.
 They belong to no clubs or other organizations, business or social.
 The corporate paperwork lists a law firm in San Francisco, not likely to lead to a wealth of information.

 We pile up in the big room, order room service.
 The menu is lots of frou-frou food, more name than substance.
 I manage to put together enough recognizable parts to create dinner.
 When the waiter leaves, we turn on the television and watch the news, then watch a rental movie, Fearless with Jet Li.
 Chan had never seen a Jet Li movie, hadn’t seen movies at all, except for the one or two he’d caught when visiting over holidays.